tuandev10a1/tuandev10a1/README.md

 - 👋 Hi, I’m @tuandev10a1
 - 👀 I’m interested in code code and code
-- 🌱 I’m currently learning Nguyen Dieu high school
+- 🌱 I’m currently learning Computer Science at HCMUS
-- 📫 How to reach me: tuancoder@hotmail.com
+- 📫 How to reach me: unlbynnt@gmail.com

 <!---
 tuandev10a1/tuandev10a1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.